 Daniel HamiltonSenior Consultant

-Your role in a nutshell: I’m responsible for hydrology in the Cardiff office – ensuring that all hydrological work is up to date and accurate before it is sent onto our clients.
+Your role in a nutshell: I’m responsible for hydrology in the Cardiff office – in this role I sign off all hydrological work before it is sent onto our clients, in addition to monitoring our LowFlows estimation service and helping with software support.

 When you joined WHS: 2016

-What you like doing when not working: I’m a bit of a sports fanatic, I follow football and cricket obsessively and run regularly to a half decent level.
-When I’m not checking up on sport, I enjoy live music, podcasts, useless trivia and strong coffee!
+What you like doing when not working: I’m a sports fanatic, I am a keen runner and follow football and cricket obsessively.
+When I’m not involved in sport, I enjoy live music, podcasts and trivia.